rskgithub/servermenu/README.md

 1) Unzip or clone into a folder

-2) Configure `/app/config.php` to enable services/feeds/search engines of your choice
+2) Copy `app/config.php.sample` to `/app/config.php` and configure to enable services/feeds/search engines of your choice

 3) Run `composer update` in root to download necessary components